top of page

 While temperatures in the south (particularly the inland cities) may be too hot for some, they are usually warm and welcoming across Morocco’s north.
 The coastal areas offer a breezy respite, with places like Agadir, Taghazout and Essaouira luring those looking for a North African beach vacation.
 At the same time, Morocco’s mountainous regions are blissfully mild - perfect for hitting the hiking trails of the Rif and Atlas Mountains

 If you’re planning to visit Morocco in June, it’s a good idea to lock in your itinerary early.
-With accommodations and tours in high demand, I’d advise securing any reservations well in advance.
-By strategically planning your adventure to take advantage of the milder conditions in the north and coastal regions (and avoiding the scorching Sahara), you can have a culturally rich Moroccan vacation in June.
+With accommodations and tours in high demand, I’d recommend securing any reservations well in advance.
+It's also worth mentioning that the Sahara can be really hot in June - this isn't the best time to do a desert trip in Morocco.

 Read on to discover what you can expect if you’re travelling to Morocco in June, from weather to events and where to visit.

-The rugged Rif Mountains - one of the best places to visit in Morocco in June
+Hiking in the Rif Mountains near Chefchaouen is one of the best things to do if you're visiting Morocco in June

 Travelling to Morocco in June